wrkzcoin/wrkzcoin/scripts/cross-platform/README.md

   - `ENABLE_ZMQ=OFF`
 - If `BOOST_ROOT` is not provided, the script stages `/usr/include/boost` into `.android-boost/include/boost` and uses that isolated path for cross build.
+- `LIBUCONTEXT_ROOT` must point to a prebuilt Android libucontext prefix for the selected ABI.
+The build stops early if `lib/libucontext.a` is missing.
 - Use separate `BUILD_DIR` per ABI to avoid stale CMake cache.

 ## Notes